 IC3(555) is used in astable mode to generate square wave and transistor T1 is used to obtain its complementary waveform.
 IC2 CD4081 is a quad 2-input AND gate.
 These AND gates and the diode matrix form the logical part of the circuit.
 IC4 (555) is configured as a monostable flip-flop which provides a single clock pulse to IC1 CD4017 for changing the mode by depression of push-to-on switch S1.
 The use of IC4 avoids switch debouncing problem which causes multiple makes/breaks.

 Switch S2 is included for resetting the circuit.
 Instead of just one bicolour LED you can use an array of bicolour LEDs in conjunction with two driver transistors.

 The bicolour (RED and GREEN) LED plied to pin1, it emits red light.
 Similarly,B when positive voltage is applied to pin3, it Bemits green light.
 And when positive voltage is simultaneously applied to its pin1 and 3, it emits yellowish light.

 Power supply used is +5V regulated.
 Various modes of this circuit are summerised in Table I.

 Outputs of IC1 can also be selected through a 10-way rotary switch connected to Vcc.
 Now IC1 can be eliminated.
 Different indications can be activated for different functions of a device.

-Construction is very easy and total cost of this circuit is less than Rs 60.
-Current consumption of the circuit is less than 100mA.
+Construction is very easy and current consumption of the circuit is less than 100mA.